eth-library/data-archive-ml-synthesizer/README.md

 ### Key Benefits

-- Generate unlimited XSD-compliant test data for validation and development
+- Generate XSD-compliant test data for validation and development
 - Preserve structural complexity and real-world patterns
-- Bypass sensitive data concerns with randomized, representative content

 The pipeline follows a hybrid approach: